 Lindsay Fletcher, Ph.D., NCSP, Psychologist

-Dr. Fletcher is a licensed psychologist and a nationally certified school psychologist with over 13 years of experience working with individuals with developmental disabilities.
+Dr. Fletcher is a licensed psychologist and a nationally certified school psychologist with over 15 years of experience working with individuals with developmental disabilities.
 She holds a Master’s of Arts degree and a Doctoral degree in School Psychology from The Ohio State University.
 Dr. Fletcher completed an advanced practicum at OSU’s Nisonger Center Autism Spectrum Disorders Clinic and a pre-doctoral internship in South Western City Schools (Grove City, Ohio).
-Her post-doctoral fellowships took place on home-based ABA teams and at Bridgeway Academy.
-Prior to joining Bridgeway Academy in 2012, Dr. Fletcher worked as an ABA therapist for families throughout Central Ohio, and she was a graduate administrative associate at OSU’s Office for Disability Services.
+Her post-doctoral fellowships took place through private practice supervised ABA home teams and at Bridgeway Academy.
+Prior to joining Bridgeway Academy in 2012, Dr. Fletcher worked as an ABA therapist for families throughout Central Ohio, as a mental health consultant for Head Start, and as a graduate administrative associate at OSU’s Office for Disability Services.
 She has worked with individuals ranging from preschool age through adulthood with a range of needs.
-In her spare time, Dr. Fletcher enjoys spending time with her husband and daughter, and completing DIY projects.
+In her spare time, Dr. Fletcher enjoys spending time with her husband and children and completing DIY projects.